Nootropics Expert

 Nefiracetam is a fat-soluble racetam nootropic developed by Daiichi Seiyaku in the 1990’s as a treatment for cerebrovascular disorders.

 Nefiracetam potentiates nicotinic acetylcholine receptors.
 Boosting the release of GABA and glutamate.
-Producing a calming effect while improving neuroplasticity and boosting learning and memory.
+Producing a calming effect while improving neuroplasticity and boosting learning and memory, while preventing symptoms of cognitive decline.

 Nefiracetam enhances signaling of GABA on GABAa receptors when GABA is too low.
 And has a suppressive effect when GABA is too high.
 Leading to stabilized mood and sociability.
 No mood swings!